jgraettinger/blog/README.md

 What we're after today - as posed by Liron - is a materialized view which serves up each user's number of unread chat rooms.
 It must account for:
- * Messages being sent and users viewing messages.
+ * Messages being sent by users, and other users viewing them.
  * Messages being deleted without being read by some or all users.
  * Users deleting room subscriptions which may or may not have unread messages.
  * Users *un*-seeing chat rooms by restoring an older `seenTimestamp`.
  * Message timestamps changing, perhaps due to an edit.

-All of these update modes from just two "toy" inputs: Messages and RoomUser subscriptions!
+Amazingly, all of these update paths stem from just two "toy" inputs:
+Messages and RoomUser subscriptions!
 The trouble is that most databases don't support incremental materializations, and we're _deeply_ out of luck if we want it live elsewhere,